Local Farmers’ Market

 You’ll eat what we eat.
 Come and taste burek, ajvar, fresh cheese, kajmak, čvarci, žito and baklava.

-Have breakfast like a local in Belgrade
+Have Breakfast Like a Local in Belgrade

 Next taste stop is a stall with ajvar, a delicious red pepper spread some call veggie caviar.
 Mirjana and her daughter prepare it every August as a winter pantry staple, after an old family recipe.
-They source peppers from the Southern Serbia, spend days in the garden roasting them on grill, peeling crust and then cooking the peppers on wooden stoves.
+They source peppers from Southern Serbia, spend days in the garden roasting them on the grill, peeling the crust and then cooking the peppers on wooden stoves.

-What cheese to taste in Belgrade
+What Cheeses to Taste in Belgrade

-The other dairy superstar we taste is kajmak from Western Serbia , a high fat spread that tastes best when you let it melt a bit on warm crunchy sourdough or corn bread.
+The other dairy superstar we taste is kajmak from Western Serbia, a high-fat spread that tastes best when you let it melt a bit on warm, crunchy sourdough or corn bread.
 In summer, you’d want to slice fresh tomatoes on top.

 Čvarci [t͡ʃʋǎːrt͜si]

-Sweets to taste in Belgrade
+Sweets to Taste in Belgrade

-Next stall takes us to another third generation maker-shop owner – Liljana.
-Ljiljana’s grandfather owned a pastry shop in the 1930ies, then her father brought the masters specializing in Oriental desserts.
-Today, Liljana serves products of two ancient traditions.
+Next stall takes us to another third-generation maker-shop owner – Liljana.
+Ljiljana’s grandfather owned a pastry shop in the 1930s, and later her father brought the masters specializing in Oriental desserts from todays North Macedonia to Serbia.

 Practical Info